openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 ./image_processing_demo -i 0 -m single-image-super-resolution-1033.xml -at sr
 ```

+## Modes

+Demo application supports 3 modes:

+1. to display the result image.
+2. to display the original image with result together (left part is result, right part is original).
+Position of separator is specified be slider of trackbar.
+3. to display the difference image with result together.
+By analogy with second mode.

+User is able to change mode in run time using the next keys:

+* **R** to display the result.
+* **O** to display the original image with result.
+* **V** to display the difference image with result.
+* **Esc or Q** to quit

 ## Demo Output

-The demo uses OpenCV to display the resulting images.
+The demo uses OpenCV to display and writing the resulting images.

 > **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo is not supported with any of the Model Downloader available topologies.
 Other models may produce unexpected results on these devices as well.